Amir Obè

-Amir Obeid, known professionally as Amir Obè (born 1989), is an American rapper, singer-songwriter, and record producer of Sudanese-Polish descent from Detroit, Michigan.
-He started his music career in 2009 as Phreshy Duzit and signed to Atlantic Records.
+Amir Obeid, known professionally as Amir Obè (born August 26, 1989), is an American rapper, singer-songwriter, and record producer who started his music career in 2009 as Phreshy Duzit and signed to Atlantic Records.
 He later left the label to reinvent his style and changed his name to Amir Obè and found his own collective Neighborhood PHCK$.
 Obè rose to fame by releasing the mixtape, Detrooklyn in 2014.
 In 2015, he released the EP, Happening in the Grey Area and then 2016's, Won't Find Love in the Hills.
 On December 1, 2016, Amir announced that he had signed a deal with Def Jam Recordings, and that an album is set to release sometime in 2017.
 His debut single on Def Jam, "Wish You Well" was released on March 9, 2017.

+After a brief break in between releases, Amir announced and released a single titled IGNITE + GOODNIGHT through Def Jam Recordings, and eventually would release an EP titled before.
+On April 21, 2023, He would announce his debut album after. which would release on April 28, 2023.
+On April 2, 2025, He announced his second release “Looking for the Nearest Exit” which is scheduled to release April 25, 2025.